dennisvr/vertx.glue/README.md

 ## RouteBuilder ##

 ### Goal ###
-Provide a simple way to serve http requests including Conversion logic
+Provide a simple way to serve http requests.
+Request parameters, request body and response body can be assigned a Class to be used for conversion.

 ### Example ###